Borzoi Temperament: What's Good About 'Em, What's Bad About 'Em

 - Carries himself in a calm, dignified manner

-- Is mannerly and undemanding in the home (adults only)
+- As an adult, is mannerly and undemanding in the home

 - Is polite with people